Image Alt Text Usage Recommendations

 4. Don’t start alt text with “picture of…” or “Image of…” Jump right into the image’s description.
 Screen-reading tools (and Google, for that matter) will identify it as an image from the article’s HTML source code.

 5. Don’t cram your keyword into every single image’s alt text.
 If your blog post contains a series of body images, include your keyword in at least one of those images.
-Identify the image you think is most representative of your topic, and assign it to your keyword.
+Identify the image you think most represents your topic and assign it to your keyword.
 Stick to more aesthetic descriptions in the surrounding media.

 How to Add Alt Text to an Image in WordPress

 WordPress allows you to add Alt text for your images when you upload them using the built-in media uploader.
-You can also add alt text to an image by visiting Media » Library and clicking on the Edit link below the image.
+You can also add alt text to an image by visiting Media » Library and clicking the Edit link below the picture.
+Tutorial for image alt (alternative) text usage recommendations, best practices to write and describe pictures using HTML for SEO & accessibility.

 How to Add Image Title in WordPress

-When you are uploading an image using the built-in WordPress media uploader, you will see a title field.
-This title field is used by WordPress to handle your media files and should not be confused with the title attribute used inside an image.
+You will see a title field When you upload an image using the built-in WordPress media uploader.
+WordPress uses this title field to handle your media files and should not be confused with the title attribute used inside an image.

 The title you add while uploading an image is only used by the WordPress media library to display the list of your media files.
-While this title will help you locate media files in WordPress media library, it is not the title attribute that we are talking about.
+While this title will help you locate media files in the WordPress media library, it is not the title attribute we discuss.
 Here is how you would add the title attribute to your images in WordPress.